EstherCsoke/rails-marketplace/README.md

 * A listing belongs to a user on the site and will only be validated if the title, description, price, picture and category are chosen
 * The listing can have only one picture attached
 * The listing belongs to a category
+* The listing has an in_stock boolean prefixed to false.
+It will update to true when listing is posted.

 Conversation
 * A user belongs to a sender with a foreign key of the sender